seewoo5/seewoo5.github.io/teaching/2022Fall/index.md

 A. At least for the first homework, they match.
 I think it would match for all the problems.

+Q. Any recommendations for other materials?

+A. Here are some recommendations:

+* Lang - Calculus of Several Variables
+* Schey - div, grad, curl, and all that: an informal text on vector calculus

 See [HERE](https://sites.google.com/view/normansheu/teaching/math-53-fall-2022?authuser=1) for the details.

 ---